 The given instructions from your local podiatrist or our Manhattan foot surgeon Dr. Solomon will provide detailed information about how to care for your foot at home following the surgery for the first few weeks.
 Depending on the degree of your bunion treatment, you may be discharged with a special surgical shoe or cast to aid in bunion recovery.
 Most patients report the postoperative pain as fairly tolerable when combined with medication and a dedicated program to relieve the discomfort.

-Contact your local bunion surgeon or Dr. Solomon if you experience any of the following symptoms after being discharged:
+Contact your local bunion surgeon or Dr. Solomon if you experience any of the following symptoms during your bunion surgery recovery period after being discharged: